piyuo/flutter_appkit/README.md

 ### 🏃 Running Tests

-To run all tests in the project:
+Only use flutter test lib to run all tests in the project:

 ```bash
 flutter test lib